Exercise - Create grains and silos

 Orleans grains should utilize an interface to define their methods and properties.
 The URL shortener grain interface should define two methods to create and retrieve the shortened URL.

 1. Inside of the Program class, add the following interface definition to the bottom of the file.
 Grains can implement different interfaces that define the type of key used to identify the grain.
-In this case, you'll implement the IGrainWithStringKey interface because strings are a logical choice for working with URL values.
+In this case, you implement the IGrainWithStringKey interface because strings are a logical choice for working with URL values.

 public interface IUrlShortenerGrain : IGrainWithStringKey